aaronmueller/syntax-icl/README.md

 `verbal_cot.txt` incorporates meta-linguistic information about the inputs, explained verbally; and `code_cot.txt` incorporates meta-linguistic information about the inputs in a Python code format.

 ## Generation and Evaluation Scripts
 The [`generate_and_eval.py`](generate_and_eval.py) script contains code for running generation and evaluating model predictions.
-This is currently a lot of content for one script and will be refactored in the coming weeks.
+This script relies on evaluation logic in `evaluation.py`, as well as generation helper functions in `generation_utils.py`.

 As an example, to evaluate GPT-3.5 `text-davinci-003` on the OOD question formation data with no chain-of-thought prompting, run the following command from the root directory of this repository:
 ```
-python generate_and_eval.py question_formation no_cot.txt --model text-davinci-003 --max_length 64
+python generate_and_eval.py question_formation no_cot.txt --oai_model text-davinci-003 --max_length 64
 ```

 And to evaluate Llama 2 (70B) on in-distribution question formation data: